Module Catalogue 2025/26

 Who counts as a person, and how do we know?
 When does personhood begin, and when does it end?
 How do the answers to that question vary from culture to culture?
 And what are the cross-cultural differences in the possibilities of the forms that personhood takes?
 This module explores, through cross-cultural examples and by looking at different points in the life course, how notions of the person are reproduced and vary substantially through time and space.

-Making People will explore the ways in which people are constituted through social relations and practices across the life course.
-This includes from before birth and during; via childrearing and caretaking practices; through skilled practices such as hunting and animal husbandry; during the pressures on selfhood in old age; at the point of death; and afterwards in regards to burial and remembrance.
+SOC3077 examines the ways in which people are constituted through social relations and practices across the life course and how these vary cross-culturally.
+Indicative examples includes from personhood before birth; how personhood is built via childrearing and caretaking practices; through skilled practices such as hunting and animal husbandry; during the ageing process and later life; when personhood becomes endangered such as in through locked-in syndrome or during dementia; personhood that extends after death; and how personhood is treated in regards to burial and remembrance.

-Finally, this module will develop students’ knowledge of theoretical debates in the social sciences over personhood and relationality, with particular regards to what these social practices reveal about the categories of nature and culture and normative Western ideals of the autonomous individual.
+Finally, this module will develop students’ knowledge of theoretical debates in the social sciences over personhood and relationality, with particular regards to what these social practices reveal about the categories of nature and culture and normative Western ideals of the autonomous individual by exploring some of the moral dynamics and power relations of personhood cross-culturally.

 Outline Of Syllabus